This is for removal and replacement of a OE LCA BJ ONLY.

 Tip:I performed steps 1-3 and then left the PB to work overnight.

 Tip: A pickle fork can also be utilized to do this task.
 I chose to use as little "specialty" tools as possible so the typical DIY'er can perform this task with the least amount of money out of pocket.
-I did not however risk safety in my efforts to be cheap.

 A; Cut the BJ boot so hot gases can escape.
 Install ball joint press and specialized ball joint adapter.